-The dose of radiation is measured in a unit called a gray [Gy] and mesaures of the amount of radiation energy absorbed by 1 kilogram of human tissue.
+The dose of radiation is measured in a unit called a gray [Gy] and measures the amount of radiation energy absorbed by 1 kilogram of human tissue.

-Dose of radiation varies with the type of tumor and the part fo the body involved.
+The dose of radiation varies with the type of tumor and the part of the body involved.